ryanallen/words-of-my-perfect-teacher/README.md

 *chos nyid bar do*, intermediate state during which absolute reality manifests as pure forms of peaceful or wrathful aspect, according to one's own individual tendencies.

 ## Intermediate state of becoming
-*srid pa'i bar do*, the intermediate state during which the force of [karma](#karma) propels one towards one's next rebirth in [saṃsāra](#samsara).
+*srid pa'i bar do*, the intermediate state during which the force of [karma](#karma) propels one towards one's next rebirth in [saṃsāra](#saṃsāra).
 AT: intermediate state of possibilities, intermediate state of existence.

-## Jambudvipa
+## Jambudvīpa
 *'dzam bu gling*, the southern continent, one of the four main "continents" in ancient Indian cosmology, the one in which we live.
 In some contexts this name refers to South Asia, and in others to the world in a general sense.

 ## Jamgon Kongtrul (the Great), Lodro Thaye